a-r-t/JPaint/README.md

 Hold left-click down to draw in the selected paint color.
 Hold right-click down to draw in the selected erase color.

+Hold shift to force drawing in a straight line.
+Works either horizontally or vertically based on the direction the mouse is first dragged in while shift key is held.

 ### Bucket Tool

 Left-click to spread a chosen color with the selected paint color.